posted: November 30, 2012

 posted: November 16, 2012

-Even with a well-defined discovery response plan, companies routinely require help in executing the plan and its aspects such as data identification, early case analysis, collection, processing, review and production.
+Even with a well-defined discovery response plan, companies routinely require help in developing their ediscovery program, and in executing the plan when litigation hits.
+Planning and execution address all aspects of the EDRM including, data identification, early case analysis, collection, processing, review and production.
 Eleventh Hour provides comprehensive legal services for discovery, from expert consulting such as chain of custody and best forms of ESI exchange to tactical management for discovery handling.

 Eleventh Hour is your partner when developing the overall ediscovery plan – inclusions/exclusions, scheduling, cost projections, work procedures and resource planning – and in executing discovery day to day.
 We assist with all phases of discovery, identification, tracking and collection of data, early fact analysis, review and production management.
 Our technology toolkit includes a wide variety of experiences using leading technologies for processing data for review and analysis (e.g., Index Engines, Clearwell Systems, Nuix, IPRO, LAW, Recommind, Relativity, Concordance, Summation, Autonomy, Lateral Data, NextPoint).
 We are experts in team resourcing and process management, data auditing and quality assurance.